prlakshm/maps/README.md

 In App.tsx, where we used the useState hook to manage the coordinates state, which represents the geographic coordinates selected by the user.
 In ControlledInput.tsx, a useState hook is employed to bind the input value to the provided value prop.

 In Mapbox.tsx, we used a useState hook to manage the map view state, overlay data, latitude and longitude inputs, and highlighted coordinates.
+You can also view the state and county you clicked from a request to the FCC Area API.

 We also included aria labels throughout our code, such as in ControlledInput and REPLHistory to enhance user accessibility.
 We included keyboard shortcuts, such as submitting a command by pressing "Enter" and navigating to the command input by clicking "Ctrl+b".
 You can navigate to the latitude input by pressing "Ctrl+q", press "Tab" to navigate to the longitude input, then press "Enter" to submit the coordinates.